mihahauke/misio_labs/README.md

 INTRO TODO

 # Python Package
 To run some of the tasks python package will be needed.
-To isntall it use:
+To install it use:
 ```
 sudo pip3 install misio
 ```